rjar2020/post-delivery/README.md

 # post-delivey system

+## Disclaimer
+This isn't idiomatic, elegant and in no way a production ready solution.
+The intention was to solve a real life problem in Go learning on the fly, meaning I didn't take any formal training before crafting this project.

 ## Prerequisites (besides Git, of course)
 - Docker Desktop or any Docker compatible app/manager
 - Go Tools